derat/mpticks/README.md

 *   `gradeTicks` - Map field keyed by route grade, e.g. `'5.9'` or `'V3'`.
 *   `latLongTicks` - Map field keyed by comma-separated route latitude and longitude rounded to one decimal place of precision, e.g. `'39.9,-105.0'`.
+*   `pitchesTicks` - Map field keyed by number of pitches in each tick.
 *   `regionTicks` - Map field keyed by route region (U.S. state/territory or
     country).
 *   `routeTicks` - Map field keyed by pipe-separated Route ID and name, e.g.